kaygun/2022-Fall-388E/README.md

 Your performance is going to be judged via 4 homework assignments posted on the [course github page](https://github.com/kaygun/2022-Fall-388E) and one final project that you need to write from scratch.
 Each home work is 15 points, and the final project is worth 40 points.
 Your total assessment for the course will be evaluated as follows:

-If you miss any 2 of the homeworks, or if your total from homeworks is less than 35% you'll get a VF.
-If your final is less than 25%, or your total is less than 35% you'll receive an F. Note that the conditions f or receiving a VF are both necessary and sufficient, while the conditions for receiving an F are only sufficient.
+If you receive 0 (missing HWs are graded as 0) any 2 of the homeworks, or if your total from homeworks is less than 35% you'll get a VF.
+If your final is less than 25%, or your total is less than 35% you'll receive an F. Note that the conditions for receiving a VF are both necessary and sufficient, while the conditions for receiving an F are only sufficient.
 This means you may still get an F with a higher score than 35% depending on the distribution of th e scores.

 | Assessment                 | Deadline |